strickvl/mlops-dot-systems/posts/2023-04-29-exploring-legacy-terraform-repository.md

 As with all these things, try it out and see if it works for you.
 You can also just export the data in other formats and manipulate them using your preferred graph data structure visualisation tools.

+You can also use something like the [terraform graph beautifier](https://github.com/pcasteran/terraform-graph-beautifier) to make it more comprehensible.

 ## 📄 Auto-generated deployment documentation

 If you're lucky and whoever wrote the terraform code has taken care to write descriptions for variables and the various modules being used, the next tool might prove quite useful. [`terraform-docs`](https://terraform-docs.io) is a way to generate module documentation via a CLI command.
 Once you've installed it, running the following will give you a markdown file that you can preview to learn more about your codebase: